 Five years later, standing in the kitchen looking at my steak-disdaining child, I remembered when I first met them.
 I remembered them staying with me at the Guatemala City Marriott, the looks on their faces at the buffet breakfast , awestruck at being able to eat as much as they wanted.
 They spent twenty minutes in the bathroom running their hands under hot water in the sink (“Que rica!” they said – “how rich!”) and they had to be shown how to flush the toilet.

 And now, a MERE five years later, Ale is turning up her nose at steak.
 Some people might think she’s spoiled.
 I’m grateful she’s a normal teenager, and humbled by the strength it took her to get to normal.
 I know of no one as courageous as my two girls, no one who has overcome worse odds.
 It’s such a lovely thing to be able to ‘spoil’ them, to feed them so well that they have the luxury of being picky.
 I’m comforted that although Jesse is lost to me forever, her spirit lives on in these precious girls, her sisters.
 I’m grateful that all three of us were given second chances.

 Happy Thanksgiving, everyone!

-Postscript November 2012: These girls are still my heros.
+Postscript November 2012: These girls are still my heroes.
 They are a testament to human resilience, and they are a reality check for me when I feel sorry for myself or ‘sweat the small stuff.’
 They are my day to day purpose in living, and they make my life full of love and fun (ok, they’re teens, so there is also some terror, confusion, and exasperation involved too).
 Happy Thanksgiving to all – and be grateful for your family today, hold them close and love them dearly.